lordmulder/sponge-hash-aes256/README.md

 The “permutation” function, applied to scramble the state after each absorbing or squeezing step, is defined as follows, where `AES-256` denotes the [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) cipher with a key size of 256 bits and a block size of 128 bits.

 ![Permutation](.assets/images/function-permutation.png)

+The constants `const_0` and `const_1` are defined as full blocks filled with `0x5C` and `0x36`, respectively.

+### Finalization

+The padding of the final input block is performed by first appending a single `1` bit, followed by the minimal number of `0` bits needed to make the total message length a multiple of the block size.

+Following the final input block, a 128-bit block filled entirely with `0x6A` bytes is absorbed into the state.

 ## Git repository